ART SHOW

 HERRING SCHOOL

-Join us for a full day of engaging discussions on the vital role of herring in our coastal ecosystem.
-Featuring expert speakers and researchers, and interactive presentations, this event offers a deep dive into the connections between marine life, conservation, and community effort.
-Plus, special contributions by students from the Hornby Island Community School!
+Held on Saturday March 15 from 9am onward, a full house of community members and visitors enjoyed a full day of engaging discussions on the vital role of herring in our coastal ecosystem.
+Featuring expert speakers and researchers, and interactive presentations, the event offered a deep dive into the connections between marine life, conservation, and community effort.
+Each speaker was introduced by a student from the Hornby Island Community School.
+MP Gord Johns joined along with Sidney Dixon of Pacific Wild, who gave a “state of the herring” update.

 MEET OUR SPEAKERS